Five tips on proper puppy socialisation and behaviour training

 Make your new puppy feel at home from day one with proper socialisation and behavioural training.

 Welcoming a new puppy into the home can be exciting, but settling in can come with challenges for everyone involved.
-Taking the right steps to acclimatise your puppy to its new environment can help kick-start basic obedience and create a positive path for further behaviour and socialisation training.
+Taking the right steps to acclimatise your puppy to their new environment can help kick-start basic obedience and create a positive path for further behaviour and socialisation training.

 1. Introduce your puppy to its new home